jidongxiao/CSCI1200-DataStructures/labs/01_getting_started/README.md

 fellow students questions about the lab.
 This will help reduce the burden on the TAs and will reduce your waiting time in lab. **Note: Each student must produce his/her own exercise solutions.**

-There will be three graded ``checkpoints'' associated with each lab.
+There will be three graded "checkpoints" associated with each lab.
 If you have a question or when you have completed each checkpoint, raise your hand or put your name in the appropriate queue and your graduate TA or one of the programming mentors will check your work.